-In this post we learn how to make anti-corrosion probes for water level sensor and controller circuits by using alternating supply across the probes.
+In this post we learn a few interesting methods of constructing anti-corrosion probes for water level sensor and controller circuits by using alternating supply across the probes.

-Let's understand the concept used behind the designing of this anti-corrosion probe circuit for water level sensors and controllers.
+Let's understand the above concept used for designing this anti-corrosion probe circuit for water level sensors and controllers.

 Corrosion in water level sensor probes take place due to DC supply which is normally used for triggering the probes through water.
 This is aggravated by the process of minor electrolysis across the probe terminals which in the long term usage results in formation of layers of chemicals an minerals, gradually inhibiting efficient working of the probes and affecting the water sensing ability of the circuit.